fani-lab/LADy/README.md

 ### Datasets

 `LADy` utilizes state-of-the-art `semeval` datasets to `augment` the english datasets with `backtranslation` via different languages and evaluate `latent aspect detection`.
 Specifically, training sets from `semeval-14` for restaurant and laptop reviews, as well as restaurant reviews from `semeval-15` and `semeval-16` are employed.
+Training sets from `twitter` for reviews on celebrities, products, and companies are also employed.
 Moreover, we have created a compact and simplified version of the original datasets, referred to as a `toy dataset`, for our experimental purposes.

 | dataset               | file (.xml)                                                                                                                                                                          |
 |-----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|